-I have been searching for a wide lens for my recently astro-modified, second hand Canon 6D.
+I have been searching for a wide lens for my recently astro-modified, second-hand Canon 6D.
 This means the lens should be suitable for a full-frame sensor 36 x 24 mm.
-The requirements on lenses are very tough for astrophotography because you photograph the stars – pinpoint sources of the light.
+The requirements on lenses are very tough for astrophotography because you photograph the stars – pinpoint sources of light.
 The design/manufacturing flaws of the lenses are revealed on every astrophoto and optical aberrations spoil the good shot.
 Astrophotography of the Milky Way needs a lot of effort.
 Specifically, you have to travel to reach the dark sky and if you do so, you want to make nice pictures.
-In my opinion, the lens is the most important piece of equipment for astrophotography, because nowadays you can buy second hand Canon 6D, which is still very good and relatively inexpensive.
+In my opinion, the lens is the most important piece of equipment for astrophotography, because nowadays you can buy second-hand Canon 6D, which is still very good and relatively inexpensive.

 Last year I purchased Samyang 14 mm f2.8, which is a great lens for the money, but the corners are not perfect and the stars are strongly deformed in every corner.
 I assumed that almost twice more expensive Samyang 24 mm f1.4 will perform much better and I also assumed that it’s easier to make a 24 mm lens compared to 14 mm.
 Moreover, f1.4 is a brilliant convincing argument.
 On the other hand, Samyang 24 mm doesn’t communicate with the camera, which means no EXIF of aperture and manual focus.
 This makes the lens a one-trick pony, suitable mainly for astrophotography and not that practical for regular photography.